 Margin vs short trading

 Margin traders are looking to purchase assets which they think will go up in value.
-With short trading investors are looking to bet against assets that they think will go down in value.
+While short trading investors are looking to bet against assets, that they think will go down in value.
 Both are done on credit from the exchange but with different goals in mind.

 Margin vs cash trading

-Due to the way that margin trading works, there does not seem to be a bot which will allow you to trade using margin yet.
-This has to do with the way that you close positions that makes it more difficult to automate.
+Due to the way margin trading works, there does not seem to be a bot which will allow you to trade using margin yet.
+This has to do with the way you close positions, that makes it more difficult to automate.